buszi/Boomerang/README.md

 ### Compose Setup

-1. Wrap your app's content in a `CompositionHostedDefaultBoomerangStoreScope`:
+1. For the default and recommended behavior of Boomerang, wrap your app's content in a `CompositionHostedDefaultBoomerangStoreScope`:

 ```kotlin
 class MainActivity : ComponentActivity() {